skaloronnie/test/Rabbitmq.md

 ## Problems

-- rate of inserts slows down when rabbitmq is writing to died
+- rate of inserts slows down when rabbitmq is writing to disk
 - problem with executing *resync* after bringing one of the nodes down
   - got stuck with one thread at 100% cpu